Bank-Builder/temporal_journey/final_word.md

 ```

 *SELF EXERCISE*
-> As an exercise you can DISBALE the subscription in the canonical_db,
+> As an exercise you can DISABLE the subscription in the canonical_db,
 > apply the DDL changes to the jibar table in both the jibar_db and the
 > canonical_db, and then reENABLE the subscription in the canonical_db.
 > Playing around like this will allow you to see what survives DDL changes